whatwg/streams/README.md

 ##### write(data)

-1. Let `promise` be a newly-created pending promise.
 1. If `this.[[state]]` is `"writable"`,
     1. Set `this.[[state]]` to `"waiting"`.
     1. Set `this.[[writablePromise]]` to be a newly-created pending promise.
+    1. Let `promise` be a newly-created pending promise.
     1. Call `this.[[doNextWrite]]({ type: "data", promise, data })`.
     1. Return `promise`.
 1. If `this.[[state]]` is `"waiting"`,
+    1. Let `promise` be a newly-created pending promise.
     1. Push `{ type: "data", promise, data }` onto `this.[[buffer]]`.
     1. Return `promise`.
 1. If `this.[[state]]` is `"closing"` or `"closed"`,